-Norovirus is an intestinal illness caused by a virus known as Norwalk-like.
-Sometimes this condition is referred to as "winter vomiting" due to its seasonality and typical symptoms.
-However, it can occur at any time of the year.
+Norovirus is an intestinal illness caused by a virus known as Norwalk virus.
+Sometimes this condition is referred to as "winter vomiting bug" due to its seasonality and typical symptoms.
+However, it can occur at any time

 What are the signs and symptoms